-These three plants where tested for 15 years at Paharpur Business Centre and Software Technology Incubator Park in New Delhi, India.
+Kamal Meattle, explains how these three plants where tested for 15 years at Paharpur Business Centre and Software Technology Incubator Park in New Delhi, India.
 The 50,000 square foot building is 20 years old and contains over 1,200 plants for 300 working occupants.

 The Parharp office building is rated the healthiest building in Delhi by the Government of India.
 This study was published in September, 2008 by the Government of India, Central Pollution Control Board and the Chittaranjan National Cancer Institute, Kolkata, India.

 The study found that there is a 42% probability of increasing blood oxygen by 1% if one is inside the building for 10 hours.
 Compared to other non-planted buildings in Delhi, the Parharpur Office Building showed reductions in: